kgdn/kgdn.github.io/projects.md

 Please note that this only includes projects available on my GitHub profile at this moment in time.

-> <i class="fas fa-code-branch"></i> indicates that the project is a fork of another project that doesn't necessarily belong to me.
+> The code branch sign (<i class="fas fa-code-branch"></i>) indicates that the project is a fork of another project that doesn't necessarily belong to me.